x

 HSH.com Federal Reserve Policy Tracking Graph

 Since the Fed's restart of its MBS purchasing program in March 2020, it had by mid-April 2022 added more than $1.37 trillion of them to its balance sheet.
-Total holdings of MBS topped out at about $2.740 trillion dollars, and the Fed's mortgage holdings had doubled since March 2020.
+Total holdings of MBS topped out at about $2.740 trillion dollars, so the Fed's mortgage holdings had doubled since March 2020.

 What is the effect of the Fed's actions on mortgage rates?